mrsimonsen/UnityPlaygroundCustomScripts/README.md

 ### Create On Death
 Allows an object to create a prefab when it's health reaches 0.
 Requires a Health System Attribute.
 This fixes the problem where an object will either create a prefab every time it's hit or being destroyed after 1 hit while having more health.

+## DayNight Timer
+Sets a transparent black overlay on the scene with a timer to be day or night.

+## Double Jump Animated
+Extents the "Jump" script to allow for double jumps with animation.

 ### Jump Animated
 Extends the "Jump" script to allow it to trigger an animation.